An ideal recipe book for folks suffering from lifestyle disorders CanIndia News

-New Delhi, Jan 6 (IANSlife) According to the World Health Organization, around 422 million people worldwide have diabetes, with the majority living in low- and middle-income countries, and diabetes is directly responsible for 1.5 million fatalities each year.
+New Delhi, Jan 7 (IANSlife) According to the World Health Organization, around 422 million people worldwide have diabetes, with the majority living in low and middle-income countries, and diabetes is directly responsible for 1.5 million fatalities each year.
 Diabetes has been progressively increasing in both the number of cases and the prevalence during the last few decades.

-“Diabetes is a chronic, metabolic disease characterized by elevated levels of blood glucose (or blood sugar), which leads over time to serious damage to the heart, blood vessels, eyes, kidneys and nerves.
-The most common is type 2 diabetes, usually in adults, occurs when the body becomes resistant to insulin or doesn’t make enough insulin.

 What prompted you to create a free ebook?